Z3NTL3/gtranslate-app/README.md

 > [!WARNING]
-> Currently in **DEVELOPMENT**
+> GTranslate is almost fully published and released!
+We're busy making our product landing website as of now.

 # GTranslate

 #### What's the difference between using this and Google Translator from my browser
-The difference between using Google Translator from your browser is that this app auto starts on boot, has a system tray and hotbind to quickly open up and do your translation duties in.
+GTranslate allows you to perform translations rapidly.
+It starts automatically when starting your pc/laptop and can be opened directly from the systems tray.
+Much faster for translations than starting your browser and getting to some translator website and writing it all down.
+Essentially taking away most of your time trying to get there.

 #### Goals
-This project has no goal other than making an arbitrary app in Rust using Tauri, because it amuses me.
+- Translations at the speed of thought

 #### Features
-- Keybinds to quickly open
+- [x] Autostart on boot
-- Autostart on boot
+- [x] System Tray
-- System Tray
+- [x] Secure self updater
-- Self updater
+- [x] Supported on Windows, MacOS and Linux
-- Supported on Windows, MacOS and Linux
+- [x] Easy setup: platform specific popular installer wizards
-- Easy setup: platform specific popular installer wizards
+- [x] Built with Rust, maximising security and performance
-- Built with Rust, maximising security and performance
+- [x] Uses Tokio for maximum performance
-- Uses Tokio for maximal performance
+- [x] Easy installation: Bundled using the most popular platform specific installation wizards
-- Easy installation: Bundled using the most popular platform specific installation wizards
+- [ ] Keybinds to quickly open (todo)

 ## Internal crates
 - ### Plugins